Student in front of three paintings

 Expanding research opportunities in the social sciences, arts and humanities

-The Aggie Scholars Research Initiative (ASRI) is designed to expand access to research opportunities for UC Davis undergraduates in the social sciences, arts and humanities.
-The program supports students through mentorship, workshops and collaborative learning experiences as they explore research pathways and develop meaningful projects.
+The Aggie Scholars Research Initiative (ASRI) expands access to research opportunities for UC Davis undergraduates in the social sciences, arts and humanities.
+The program offers mentorship, workshops and collaborative learning experiences to help students explore research pathways and develop meaningful projects.

 Program overview